 - 1. Subscriber gains a new dependent due to: - a.
-Marriage or registering a state-domestic partnership; - b.
-Birth, adoption or when the subscriber assumes a legal obligation for total or partial support in anticipation of adoption; or - c.
-A child becomes eligible as an extended dependent through legal custody or legal guardianship. - 2.
-Subscriber or their dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the Health Insurance Portability and Accountability Act (HIPAA); - 3.
-Subscriber has a change in employment status that affects their eligibility for the employer contribution toward their employer-based group health plan; - 4.
-Subscriber has a change in employment from a SEBB organization to a public school that straddles county lines or is in a county that borders Idaho or Oregon, which results in the subscriber having different medical plans available.
-The subscriber may change their election if the change in employment causes: - a.
-The subscriber's current medical plan to no longer be available, in this case the subscriber may select from any available medical plan; or - b.
-The subscriber has one or more new medical plans available, in this case the subscriber may select to enroll in a newly available plan. - c.
-As used in this subsection the term "public school" shall be interpreted to not include charter schools and educational service districts. - 5.
-Subscriber's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group health plan; - 6.
+Marriage or registering a state-registered domestic partnership; - b.
+Birth, adoption, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption; or - c.
+A child becoming eligible as an extended dependent through legal custody or legal guardianship. - 2.
+Subscriber or their dependent, loses other coverage under a group health plan or through health insurance coverage, as defined by the Health Insurance Portability and Accountability Act (HIPAA); - 3.
+Subscriber has a change in employment status that affects the subscriber's eligibility for the employer contribution toward their employer-based group health plan; - 4.
+The subscriber's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group health plan; Note: "Employer contribution" means contributions made by the dependent's current or former employer toward health coverage as described in Treasury Regulation 26 C.F.R 54.9801-6. - 5.
 Subscriber or their dependent has a change in residence that affects health plan availability.
-If the subscriber moves and their current health plan is not available in the new location, the subscriber must select a new health plan otherwise there will be limited network providers and covered services; - 7.
-A court order requires the subscriber or any other individual to provide insurance coverage for an eligible dependent of the subscriber (a former spouse or former state-registered domestic partner is not an eligible dependent); - 8.
-Subscriber or their dependent becomes entitled to coverage under Medicaid or a state Children's Health Insurance Program (CHIP), or the subscriber or the subscriber's dependent loses eligibility for coverage under Medicaid or CHIP; - 9.
-Subscriber or their dependent becomes eligible for state premium assistance subsidy for SEBB health plan coverage from Medicaid or a state CHIP; - 10.
-Subscriber or their dependent becomes entitled to coverage under Medicare, or the subscriber or a subscriber's dependent loses eligibility for coverage under Medicare.
-If the subscriber's current health plan becomes unavailable due to the subscriber's or a subscriber's dependent's entitlement to Medicare, the subscriber must select a new health plan as described in WAC 182-30-085(1); - 11.
-Subscriber or their dependent's current health plan becomes unavailable because the subscriber or enrolled dependent is no longer eligible for a health savings account (HSA); or - 12.
-Subscriber or their dependent experiences a disruption of care that could function as a reduction in benefits for the subscriber or their dependent for a specific condition or ongoing course of treatment.
-The subscriber may not change their health plan election if the subscriber or a subscriber's dependent physician stops participation with the subscriber's health plan unless the SEBB Program determines that a continuity of care issue exists.
-The SEBB Program will consider but is not limited to considering the following: - a.
+If the subscriber moves and their current health plan is not available in the new location the subscriber must select a new health plan, otherwise there will be limited accessibility to network providers and covered services; - 6.
+A court order requires the subscriber, or any other individual to provide insurance coverage for an eligible dependent of the subscriber (a former spouse or former state-registered domestic partner is not an eligible dependent); - Subscriber or their dependent becomes entitled to coverage under Medicaid or a state Children's Health Insurance Program (CHIP), or the subscriber or their dependent loses eligibility for coverage under Medicaid or CHIP; - 8.
+Subscriber or their dependent becomes eligible for a state premium assistance subsidy for PEBB health plan coverage from Medicaid or CHIP; - 9.
+Subscriber or their dependent becomes entitled to coverage under Medicare, or the subscriber or their dependent loses eligibility for coverage under Medicare, or enrolls in or terminates enrollment in a Medicare Part D plan.
+If the subscriber's current health plan becomes unavailable due to the subscriber's or their dependent's entitlement to Medicare, the subscriber must select a new health plan; - 10.
+Subscriber or their dependent's current health plan becomes unavailable because the subscriber or enrolled dependent is no longer eligible for a health savings account (HSA); or - 11.
+Subscriber or their dependent experiences a disruption of care for active and ongoing treatment that could function as a reduction in benefits for the subscriber or their dependent.
+The subscriber may not change their health plan election if the subscriber's or dependent's physician stops participation with the subscriber's health plan unless the PEBB Program determines that a continuity of care issue exists.
+The PEBB Program will consider but is not limited to considering the following: - a.
 Active cancer treatment such as chemotherapy or radiation therapy; - b.
 Treatment following a recent organ transplant; - c.
 A scheduled surgery; - d.
 Recent major surgery still within the postoperative period; or - e.
-Treatment of a high risk pregnancy.
+Treatment for a high-risk pregnancy.

-NOTE: If an enrollee's provider or dental care facility discontinues participation with the dental plan, the enrollee may not change dental plans until the SEBB Program's next annual open enrollment or when another qualifying event occurs that creates a special open enrollment, unless the SEBB Program determines that a continuity of care issue exists.
+NOTE: If an enrollee's provider or dental care facility discontinues participation with this dental plan, the enrollee may not change dental plans until the PEBB Program's next annual open enrollment or when another qualifying event occurs that creates a special open enrollment, unless the PEBB Program determines that a continuity of care issue exists.
 This plan cannot guarantee that any one dentist, facility, or other provider will be available or remain under contract with us.